Carry On Nurse: Plot

-The bookish intellectual Oliver Reckitt (Kenneth Williams) is visited by Jill (Jill Ireland), the sister of his friend Harry.
-They clearly like each other, but are too shy to admit it.
+The bookish Oliver Reckitt is visited by Jill, the sister of his friend Harry.
+They like each other, but are too shy to admit it.
 Bernie urges Oliver to admit how he really feels about her.
-Bernie's manager Ginger (Michael Medwin) comes to visit him and tells him that he must try to be more of a showman and not simply go for broke with every match.
-Nurse Dawson comes in early to sterilise some rubber catheters, but is interrupted by the demanding Colonel.
+Bernie's manager Ginger comes to visit him and says he must try to be more of a showman and not simply go for broke with every match.
+Nurse Dawson comes in early to sterilise rubber catheters, but is interrupted by the demanding Colonel.
 The catheters are put in a kidney dish to boil on the stove.
-Oliver is furious when the ward has to be cleared and tidied up for Matron's rounds as it upsets his schedule for no obvious purpose.
+Oliver is furious when the ward has to be cleared and tidied up for Matron's rounds as it upsets his schedule.
 When she arrives everyone begins to smell the forgotten catheters, which by now are burning on the stove.
-When Matron stops to speak to Oliver, he complains about the disruptive effects that her visits have on the patients.
-Matron is furious and has the Sister make all the beds again.
+Matron stops to speak to Oliver, who complains about the disruptive effects that her visits have on the patients.
+Furious, Matron has the Sister make all the beds again.

-Jack Bell (Leslie Phillips) arrives to have a bunion removed and is placed on the ward.
+Jack Bell arrives to have a bunion removed and is placed on the ward.
 Jill comes to see Oliver and they admit that they care for each other.
-She gives him a bar of nougat as a gift, but later that evening it makes him sick.
-Mr Able complains that he can not sleep as he has been missing his wife.
-He is put on medication, but it makes him wildly excited and he runs amok in the hospital.
-Eventually Bernie subdues him with a left hook to the jaw.
+She gives him a bar of nougat as a gift, but later that evening he becomes sick as a result of eating it.
+Mr. Able complains that he can not sleep because he has been missing his wife.
+He is put on medication, which makes him wildly excited, and he runs amok in the hospital.
+Eventually, Bernie subdues him with a quick punch.

-Bell's operation is delayed, which upsets him greatly as he is planning a romantic weekend.
+Bell's operation is delayed, which upsets his plans for a romantic weekend.
 He offers the men in the ward the champagne he was going to drink with his girlfriend.
 They all get drunk and decide to remove the bunion themselves.
-The night nurse is tied up and Hinton pretends to be her while the others go to the operating theatre.
-Jack starts to panic as Oliver prepares to operate, but soon they are all giggling as the laughing gas has been left on.
+They tie up the night nurse and Hinton pretends to be her while the others go to the operating theatre.
+Jack starts to panic as Oliver prepares to operate, but soon they are all giggling due to the laughing gas having been left on.
 The nurse arrives before any real damage is done.

-The colonel plays a trick on Nurse Dawson and pins a piece of paper with a large red 'L' on her back.
+The colonel plays a trick on Nurse Dawson and pins a piece of paper with a red 'L' on her back.
 Ted learns that Nurse Denton is applying for a job in America and tries to dissuade her.
 Jack catches a cold and is told that his operation will have to be postponed yet again.
 Oliver is discharged and leaves with Jill.
-Bernie is met by his young son and they leave together.
+Bernie is met by his wife and young son and they leave together.
 Ted is also discharged and makes a date with Nurse Denton.
 Nurse Dawson and Nurse Axwell decide to get even with the Colonel and replace a rectal thermometer with a daffodil.
 Luckily for them, upon her inspection, Matron manages to see the funny side.